cultek15/DataAnalytics-Assessment-/README.md

-# DataAnalytics-Assessment-
-This repository contains SQL solutions for a data analytics assessment using customer, savings, and investment data.

-✅ How I Imported the Database File into MySQL Workbench

-1. Created a local MySQL database:

-	Opened MySQL Workbench

-	Created a new schema (e.g., adashi_staging)

-2. Loaded the .sql template:

-Navigated to File > Open SQL Script, then opened the .sql file

-Connected to the target MySQL server

-Ran the script to create the schema and tables

-🔍 Query 1: High-Value Customers with Multiple Products - link

-Objective: Identify customers who have both a savings and an investment plan and rank them by total deposits.

-Approach:

-Joined users_customuser with plans_plan

-Used COUNT(CASE WHEN...) to count savings and investment plans

-Filtered with HAVING to ensure both product types are held

-Aggregated deposits, converting from kobo to naira
-Challenges:

-Ensuring deposits were positive and filtering by product type accurately

-Managing currency unit conversion (kobo to naira)

-📊 Query 2: Transaction Frequency Categorization - link

-Objective: Categorize customers into high, medium, and low transaction frequency groups.

-Approach:

-Calculated transactions per customer per month using DATE_FORMAT

-Averaged those to get monthly frequency

-Used CASE to assign frequency categories

-Ordered results using FIELD(...) for logical output

-Challenges:

-Handling grouping by month in MySQL (%Y-%m-01)

-Ensuring accurate category cutoffs using average logic

-⚠️ Query 3: Account Inactivity Alert - link

-Objective: Flag savings or investment plans with no inflow activity in the last 365 days.

-Approach:

-Created a CTE (inflow_dates) to get last inflow per plan

-Used DATEDIFF to calculate inactivity

-Filtered out plans with inactivity_days > 365

-Identified type using CASE based on flags

-Challenges:

-Couldn’t use column aliases in WHERE, had to repeat logic

-Made sure only active product types were considered

-📈 Query 4: Customer Lifetime Value (CLV) Estimation - link

-Objective: Estimate CLV using total transactions and account tenure.

-Approach:

-Computed tenure using TIMESTAMPDIFF

-Aggregated transaction totals and calculated profit (0.1% per transaction)

-Used CLV formula: ((total_txns / tenure) * 12 * avg_profit_per_txn)

-Used NULLIF to avoid division-by-zero for recent users

-Challenges:

-Normalizing CLV to Naira from Kobo

-Avoiding divide-by-zero using NULLIF

-Ensuring profit calculations were done at correct precision

-✅ Summary
+# DataAnalytics-Assessment

+This document explains the approach taken to solve various customer and transaction analytics questions using MySQL.
+It also outlines key challenges faced and how they were resolved.

+---

+## ✅ How I Imported the Database File into MySQL Workbench

+1. **Created a local MySQL database**:
+   - Opened MySQL Workbench
+   - Created a new schema (e.g., `adashi_staging`)

+2. **Loaded the `.sql` template**:
+   - Navigated to `File > Open SQL Script`, then opened the `.sql` file
+   - Connected to the target MySQL server
+   - Ran the script to create the schema and tables

+---

+## 🔍 Query 1: High-Value Customers with Multiple Products - [link](https://github.com/cultek15/DataAnalytics-Assessment-/blob/main/Assessment_Q1.sql)

+**Objective:** Identify customers who have both a savings and an investment plan and rank them by total deposits.

+**Approach:**
+- Joined `users_customuser` with `plans_plan`
+- Used `COUNT(CASE WHEN...)` to count savings and investment plans
+- Filtered with `HAVING` to ensure both product types are held
+- Aggregated deposits, converting from kobo to naira

+**Challenges:**
+- Ensuring deposits were positive and filtering by product type accurately
+- Managing currency unit conversion (kobo to naira)

+---

+## 📊 Query 2: Transaction Frequency Categorization - [link](https://github.com/cultek15/DataAnalytics-Assessment-/blob/main/Assessment_Q2.sql)

+**Objective:** Categorize customers into high, medium, and low transaction frequency groups.

+**Approach:**
+- Calculated transactions per customer per month using `DATE_FORMAT`
+- Averaged those to get monthly frequency
+- Used `CASE` to assign frequency categories
+- Ordered results using `FIELD(...)` for logical output

+**Challenges:**
+- Handling grouping by month in MySQL (`%Y-%m-01`)
+- Ensuring accurate category cutoffs using average logic

+---

+## ⚠️ Query 3: Account Inactivity Alert - [link](https://github.com/cultek15/DataAnalytics-Assessment-/blob/main/Assessment_Q3.sql)

+**Objective:** Flag savings or investment plans with no inflow activity in the last 365 days.

+**Approach:**
+- Created a CTE (`inflow_dates`) to get last inflow per plan
+- Used `DATEDIFF` to calculate inactivity
+- Filtered out plans with `inactivity_days > 365`
+- Identified type using `CASE` based on flags

+**Challenges:**
+- Couldn’t use column aliases in `WHERE`, had to repeat logic
+- Made sure only active product types were considered

+---

+## 📈 Query 4: Customer Lifetime Value (CLV) Estimation - [link](https://github.com/cultek15/DataAnalytics-Assessment-/blob/main/Assessment_Q4.sql)

+**Objective:** Estimate CLV using total transactions and account tenure.

+**Approach:**
+- Computed tenure using `TIMESTAMPDIFF`
+- Aggregated transaction totals and calculated profit (0.1% per transaction)
+- Used CLV formula: `((total_txns / tenure) * 12 * avg_profit_per_txn)`
+- Used `NULLIF` to avoid division-by-zero for recent users

+**Challenges:**
+- Normalizing CLV to Naira from Kobo
+- Avoiding divide-by-zero using `NULLIF`
+- Ensuring profit calculations were done at correct precision

+---

+## ✅ Summary

 These queries offer actionable insights for operations, marketing, and finance teams:

-Target high-value cross-selling customers
+- Target high-value cross-selling customers

-Segment by engagement frequency
+- Segment by engagement frequency

-Detect dormant accounts
+- Detect dormant accounts

-Estimate CLV for retention and acquisition strategies
+- Estimate CLV for retention and acquisition strategies